apache/druid/docs/release-info/migr-mvd-array.md

 Druid now supports SQL-compliant [arrays](../querying/arrays.md), and we recommend that people use arrays over [multi-value dimensions](../querying/multi-value-dimensions.md) (MVDs) whenever possible.
 Use arrays for new projects and complex use cases involving multiple data types.
-Use MVDs for specific use cases, such as arrays of strings.
+Use MVDs for specific use cases, such as operating directly on individual elements like regular strings.
+If your operations involve complete arrays of values, including the ordering of values within a row, use arrays over MVDs.

 ## Comparison between arrays and MVDs